 Tardive dyskinesia is a side-effect of antipsychotic medications (and a few other medications).
 The simplest way of treating it is to adjust the medication that is causing it.
 This could mean:

 - Stopping the medication altogether

 - Replacing it with another medication that has a lower risk of TD

 Changing your medications can be a difficult decision.
-There’s probably a good reason why you were put on this medication to begin with.
-Maybe you’ve tried several different medications in the past and this is the one that finally worked.
+There’s probably a good reason why you were put on this medication in the first place.
+Maybe you’ve tried several different medications in the past, and this is the one that finally worked.
 You may be worried that if you adjust your medication, your mental health symptoms will come back.
 This is a common feeling when working with mental health medications.
 It’s frustrating and can be scary, but it’s also very normal.

 You will need to work with your doctor to determine the risks and benefits of adjusting your medication.
 Fortunately, this is not your only treatment option!
 There are other options if you are unable to adjust your medication—or if your TD symptoms don’t go away after adjusting them.

 Doctors have prescribed a variety of medications and supplements to manage the symptoms of TD.
 These include herbal supplements, muscle stimulants, and other mental health medications.